A Human-in-the-loop Framework to Construct Context-aware Mathematical Notions of Outcome Fairness: Concluding Discussion

-\paragraph{Focus on the EOP family of notions} The primary goal of our work was to construct a context-dependent mathematical formulation of fairness by obtaining people's responses to pairwise questions and finding the (EOP-based) fairness notion that best captures those responses.
-We took it as a given that the EOP family of fairness notions can represent the human judgments of fairness reasonably well---at least in the hypothetical scenario we presented to our participants.
-We acknowledge that real-world scenarios are always much more complex, and there are often quite a few factors that impact people's judgment of the situation.
-We acknowledge that no computationally tractable mathematical formulation of fairness can ever reflect all the nuances involved in achieving fairness, but that does not justify picking an arbitrary formulation without a careful ethical analysis.
+\xhdr{Focus on the EOP family of notions} We constructed a context-dependent mathematical formulation of outcome fairness by obtaining people's responses to pairwise questions and finding the \emph{EOP-based} fairness notion that best captured those responses.
+We took it as a given that the EOP family of fairness notions can represent the human judgments of outcome fairness reasonably well---at least in the hypothetical scenario presented to our participants.
+We acknowledge that real-world scenarios are always highly complex and cannot be faithfully squeezed into any mathematical equation, but that does not justify picking an arbitrary formulation of fairness off the shelf without careful deliberations involving stakeholders.

-\paragraph{Engagement on AMT} One barrier to obtaining meaningful answers from participants is to maintain participants' engagement and attention to the task.
-To prevent the possibility of participants choosing their answers without considering the information provided to them---and in the worst case, completely at random, we took the following steps: \begin{itemize} \item Restricting participation to Turkers with $99\%$ approval rate. \item Limiting the number of questions to the necessary minimum. \item Incentivizing the participant to justify their answers. \item Adding randomly-placed attention-check questions to our questionnaires. \item Restricting participants to complete the task at most once. \end{itemize}
+\hha{ \xhdr{Causal links among desert, circumstance, and utility} We did not directly address the causal relationship between various quantities of interest in our framework.
+We note, however, that the luck-egalitarian models of equality of opportunity do account for the possibility of circumstance causally impacting desert by defining desert in relevant (quantile-based) terms.
+For a detailed discussion, we refer the reader to \citep{lefranc2009equality,roemer2002equality,heidari2019a}.
+We treated the problem of estimating desert, circumstance, and utility as decoupled problems.
+A natural direction for future work consists of a holistic treatment of these problems and examining the impact of a joint estimation on our findings. }

+\xhdr{Linear models} We assumed that both desert and utility functions have a simple linear form.
+Linear models simplified our experiments because (1) they are easy to train with a small sample size without the risk of overfitting, and (2) are interpretable.
+In particular and as shown in Figure~\ref{fig:sims}, we can learn the coefficients of a linear preference vector (up to a constant) by asking only 25 questions on average from each participant.
+While the linearity restriction facilitated our illustration, we must emphasize that in practice, such simplifying choices have ethical implications beyond scalability and interpretability, so they must be thoroughly analyzed before being used in practice.